-This is also optional, but if you have access to a GPS unit, it will greatly help us if you can take a GPS point of the location of each track reported.
+This is also optional, but if you have access to a GPS unit, it will greatly help us if you can take a GPS point (in decimal degrees) of the location of each track reported.
 Label your point with the track's report number.
 Even if you take a GPS point, please be sure to also place a mark on the map and provide a locational landmark in writing.
-Note: the map at the data upload site can also find the latitude and longitude.